 Terror and formal power go hand in hand

-It is also a categorical error to distinguish between formal powers (in this case, the proposal that Trump use Schedule F to fire the employees) with informal modes of intimidation.
+It is also a category error to distinguish between formal powers (in this case, the proposal that Trump use Schedule F to fire the employees) with informal modes of intimidation.
 When I talk with people studying government, both journalists and researchers, they focus a great deal on the formal authority.
 But I don’t think MAGAworld sees it in those terms.
 They see the use of intimidation as central to their goals.

 Jones is already well connected with Project 2025, and people who will staff a second Trump administration.
 He could simply hand them a list of names of the people he thinks should be fired.
 But the publicity is part of the point.
 They can’t fire everyone, but they can scare a lot of people into submission.
 For terror to work, it needs public executions.
 It needs guillotines.
 It needs fear.
 They can weaponize the conservative information ecosystem — from the more respectable media like Fox, to followers who will leave threatening emails and voicemails for people they are told are their enemies — to achieve their full effect.

-Jones is not an outlier.
-Likely Trump appointees have been explicit in threatening career officials.
-Robert F. Kennedy, the anti-science kook who has said that Trump promised to give him control over health policy, with oversight of HHS, CDC, FDA, NIH “a few others” and the USDA, told FDA officials to “pack their bags.”
+Or consider Robert F. Kennedy Jr., the anti-science kook who has said that Trump promised to give him control over health policy, with oversight of HHS, CDC, FDA, NIH “a few others” and the USDA, told FDA.
+He officials to “pack their bags.”
 In the real world, RFK would not be trusted to run a school lunch program.
 In Trumpworld, he will not just have the ability to impose his whackdoodle ideas on real scientists; he can fire the ones who dare to call him on his bullshit.

 We all live on campus now